-Any Judge appointed to a Seat made in consequence of an increase of the fixed number of Judges of a given Court, or any ordainment of a given Court or alteration or abolishment thereof, shall have no effect in those Cases or Controversies which shall have been already filed with one of the same or of another Court before the effectuation of such changes.
+Any Judge appointed to a Seat made in consequence of an increase of the fixed number of Judges of a given Court, or any ordainment of a given Court, or alteration or abolishment thereof, shall have no effect in those Cases or Controversies which shall have been already filed with one of the same or another Court before the effectuation of such changes.

 §15.
 No Judge of any kind whatever, or other Officer whose principal Powers and Duties lie in the Judicial Power of the Government, shall give an advisory opinion on the matters of the Law or this Constitution; make a monetary contribution to or hold a role in any political party, political organization, or political campaign; act as Counsel, or engage in the private practice of an attorney; nor receive fines or fees for personal use.

 §16.
-No Judge of any kind whatever shall be eligible, while he hold a Seat of one Court or other Tribunal, to hold any other Seat of the same or another; nor shall sit on any Case or Controversy in which he have a conflict of interest or other impropriety, but the Foretribune of the State or his authorized designee shall assign ad hoc another Judge from an equal or superior Court.
+No Judge of any kind whatever, while he hold a Seat of one Court or other Tribunal, shall be eligible to hold any other Seat of the same or another; nor shall sit on any Case or Controversy in which he have a conflict of interest or other impropriety, but the Foretribune of the State or his authorized designee shall assign ad hoc another Judge from an equal or superior Court.

 §1.
 Those organs and instruments of the Government, which establishment or organization is by this Constitution not provided, shall be filled by Appointment, and shall be so established or organized by statute as may the National Assembly find proper from time to time.